hol-workshop/hol-workshop.github.io/gglab/step2.md

 ![](./files/pgsql/pg_7.png)

-*NOTICE: Just in case if you are on running this lab on trial account you might see **Out of capacity for Shape MICRO** warning, it means selected shape has reached to max available limit for your trial usage.
-I'd advise you to try changing shape to **VM.Standard.E2.1** on step (#change-shape).
+_NOTICE: Just in case if you are on running this lab on trial account you might see **Out of capacity for Shape MICRO** warning, it means selected shape has reached to max available limit for your trial usage.
+I'd advise you to try changing shape to **VM.Standard.E2.1** on step [Change shape](#change-shape)_

 ![](./files/pgsql/pg_7_1.png)